hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 >For each activity: Does the activity happen from within the running application or is it made possible from something outside of the application?
 For example, a REPL works within a running process while the interactions with an auto test runner are based on re-running the application from the outside without any interactive access to process internal data.

 #### Automatically reloading
-When the system is the Elm debugger, automatically reloading happens from outside the system.
-There is an extra service that watches the files under development that is completely separated from the debugger itself.
-The browser plug-in that reloads the page when the service notifies it is also not part of the debugger.
-Both are components that are build _around_ the analyzed system itself.
-They are crucial for the system to work as intended, though.
-This is equivalent to the presence of browsers and operating systems being prerequisites for the Elm debugger.
+Since the system boundaries do not only include the Elm debugger, but also *livereload* server and *livereload* plug-in, automatic reloading happens from within the system.
+There is a component that watches the files under development that is separated from the runtime debugger but part of the system.
+The browser plug-in that reloads the page when the service notifies it is also not part of the debugger, but part of the analyzed system.
+Both are components that are build _around_ the debugger, but the systems boundaries are chosen in a way that includes the components required for automatic reloading since they are crucial for the system to work as intended.

 #### Automatically replaying
 Automatically replaying is part of the debugger itself.
 As described above, it is implemented in the `elm-lang/virtual-dom` package, which also provides all other parts of the debugger.